nika-jobava481/basic-utility-belt/README.md

 - `queryString`: The URL query string to parse.
 - Returns: The parsed object representing the query string.

-#### deepEqual(value1, value2)

-Perform a deep comparison between two values to determine if they are equivalent.

-- `value1`: The first value to compare.
-- `value2`: The second value to compare.
-- Returns: `true` if the values are equivalent, `false` otherwise.

 #### hexToRgb(hex, opacity?)